 I am aware that there are many difficulties in the way of such a thorough investigation of such a case as will at this distance of time enable you to procure original evidence of the items, values, and character of the articles furnished the Indians.
 Many of the Indians are dead; others may have imperfect recollections of the details of the case, and still others may have become prejudiced against or unfavorable to the payment of the claim by the operation of influences which do not really affect its merits or justness; but such an investigation can be made of the case as will enable you to determine generally whether supplies to the amount charged were furnished; whether the examination of the accounts by the business committee of the tribe was honestly and fairly made, and whether, upon all the facts in the case and information obtainable thereon, J. M. Hiatt, surviving partner of Hiatt & Co., is justly entitled to payment of the sum found due by the business committee of the tribe in full satisfaction of the claim.

-the investigation of the case thus indicated, and report the result to this Department, returning the inclosed papers with your report.
+Upon receipt of these papers you will proceed to the Osage Agency, Ind.
+T., make the investigation of the case thus indicated, and report the result to this Depart ment, returning the inclosed papers with your report.